 When working with digital materials, I assign different patterns on lines (zig zag, dashes, squiggle) and have them in different colors so I can see where they intersect and what type of lines they are.
 This has been especially useful in my database programming class while working with Microsoft Visio, where different ends of lines give important information and lots of lines are intersecting.

 I was one of the first people to buy the Barnes and Noble Nook when it came out when I was in seventh grade.
 It allowed me to read almost any book I could think of, all in glorious large print.
-It had a cellular data connection too, so I could download a book in thirty seconds, which was extremely helpful when the teacher would randomly assign us books to read. eReaders are so inexpensive now that it would be insane not to have one.
-Here is the model I use now.
+It had a cellular data connection too, so I could download a book in thirty seconds, which was extremely helpful when the teacher would randomly assign us books to read. eReaders have come down in price dramatically over the years, so they are cheaper than ever to purchase.

 I love Bookshare, but there are so many other services to read books for free.
-Here is a post I wrote about services at local libraries to help people with print disabilities.
+I wrote an entire post about services at local libraries to help people with print disabilities.
 Using all of these tools, I have only ever encountered one book that I ever had to read in print in the last five years.

 Another great resource is accessible instructional materials organizations.
 My state has AIM-VA, which will enlarge textbooks, classroom materials, and more for students with an IEP for print disabilities.